It's hard for me to believe how much dahlias have changed our lives in the last few years...

 1. Choose a location with at least 6 hours of direct sun (the more sun, the better!) and well drained, fertile soil.
 Compost and all-purpose fertilizer worked into the soil before planting will help.

 2. Plant AFTER the threat of frost has passed (about May 15, here in West Michigan).
+The soil should be warm and well drained.

 4. DO NOT WATER after planting, unless the soil is super dry.
 You want the soil to be just slightly damp.
 Too much water can cause the tuber to rot.
 REPEAT: DO NOT WATER.
 It's also wise to check the weather and avoid planting right before a huge rain storm.